ablink1017-cyber/MamaOnTrack/README.md

 }

 const MOTIVATIONS = [
-{ quote:“You are doing better than you think.”, author:“A reminder for every mama” }, { quote:“The days are long but the years are short.”, author:“Gretchen Rubin” }, { quote:“You do not have to be perfect to be an amazing mom.”, author:“A reminder for every mama” }, { quote:“Motherhood is the greatest thing and the hardest thing.”, author:“Ricki Lake” }, { quote:“There is no way to be a perfect mother, but a million ways to be a good one.”, author:“Jill Churchill” }, { quote:“A mother’s love endures through all.”, author:“Washington Irving” }, { quote:“Rest when you need to.
-You are not a machine.”, author:“A reminder for every mama” }, { quote:“Asking for help is not a weakness — it is wisdom.”, author:“A reminder for every mama” }, { quote:“You were made for this, even on the days it does not feel like it.”, author:“A reminder for every mama” }, { quote:“Taking care of yourself is taking care of your family.”, author:“A reminder for every mama” }, { quote:“Behind every great child is a mother who was pretty sure she was failing.”, author:“A reminder for every mama” }, { quote:“Your calm is contagious.
-So is your love.”, author:“A reminder for every mama” }, { quote:“Some days you just have to create your own sunshine.”, author:“A reminder for every mama” }, { quote:“You are your child’s whole world.”, author:“A reminder for every mama” }, { quote:“Every day you show up is a good day.”, author:“A reminder for every mama” }, { quote:“Nourishing yourself in a way that helps you blossom is attainable.”, author:“Deborah Day” }, { quote:“You cannot pour from an empty cup.
-Take care of yourself first.”, author:“A reminder for every mama” }, { quote:“Progress, not perfection.”, author:“A reminder for every mama” }, { quote:“The work you do as a mother is seen, even when it feels invisible.”, author:“A reminder for every mama” }, { quote:“You are raising a human being.
-That is extraordinary.”, author:“A reminder for every mama” }, { quote:“Be gentle with yourself — you are a child of the universe.”, author:“Max Ehrmann” }, { quote:“Even the hardest days end.”, author:“A reminder for every mama” }, { quote:“Your love is the safest place your child will ever know.”, author:“A reminder for every mama” }, { quote:“It is okay to not have it all figured out.”, author:“A reminder for every mama” }, { quote:“Small steps forward are still steps forward.”, author:“A reminder for every mama” }, { quote:“You matter beyond your role as a mother.”, author:“A reminder for every mama” }, { quote:“Grace over guilt — always.”, author:“A reminder for every mama” }, { quote:“The love you give your children echoes for generations.”, author:“A reminder for every mama” }, { quote:“You are enough, exactly as you are.”, author:“A reminder for every mama” }, { quote:“Today, just do the next right thing.”, author:“A reminder for every mama” }, { quote:“The fact that you worry about being a good mother means you already are one.”, author:“Jodi Picoult” }, ];
+ { quote:"You are doing better than you think.", author:"A reminder for every mama" }, { quote:"The days are long but the years are short.", author:"Gretchen Rubin" }, { quote:"You do not have to be perfect to be an amazing mom.", author:"A reminder for every mama" }, { quote:"Motherhood is the greatest thing and the hardest thing.", author:"Ricki Lake" }, { quote:"There is no way to be a perfect mother, but a million ways to be a good one.", author:"Jill Churchill" }, { quote:"A mother's love endures through all.", author:"Washington Irving" }, { quote:"Rest when you need to.
+You are not a machine.", author:"A reminder for every mama" }, { quote:"Asking for help is not a weakness -- it is wisdom.", author:"A reminder for every mama" }, { quote:"You were made for this, even on the days it does not feel like it.", author:"A reminder for every mama" }, { quote:"Taking care of yourself is taking care of your family.", author:"A reminder for every mama" }, { quote:"Behind every great child is a mother who was pretty sure she was failing.", author:"A reminder for every mama" }, { quote:"Your calm is contagious.
+So is your love.", author:"A reminder for every mama" }, { quote:"Some days you just have to create your own sunshine.", author:"A reminder for every mama" }, { quote:"You are your child's whole world.", author:"A reminder for every mama" }, { quote:"Every day you show up is a good day.", author:"A reminder for every mama" }, { quote:"Nourishing yourself in a way that helps you blossom is attainable.", author:"Deborah Day" }, { quote:"You cannot pour from an empty cup.
+Take care of yourself first.", author:"A reminder for every mama" }, { quote:"Progress, not perfection.", author:"A reminder for every mama" }, { quote:"The work you do as a mother is seen, even when it feels invisible.", author:"A reminder for every mama" }, { quote:"You are raising a human being.
+That is extraordinary.", author:"A reminder for every mama" }, { quote:"Be gentle with yourself -- you are a child of the universe.", author:"Max Ehrmann" }, { quote:"Even the hardest days end.", author:"A reminder for every mama" }, { quote:"Your love is the safest place your child will ever know.", author:"A reminder for every mama" }, { quote:"It is okay to not have it all figured out.", author:"A reminder for every mama" }, { quote:"Small steps forward are still steps forward.", author:"A reminder for every mama" }, { quote:"You matter beyond your role as a mother.", author:"A reminder for every mama" }, { quote:"Grace over guilt -- always.", author:"A reminder for every mama" }, { quote:"The love you give your children echoes for generations.", author:"A reminder for every mama" }, { quote:"You are enough, exactly as you are.", author:"A reminder for every mama" }, { quote:"Today, just do the next right thing.", author:"A reminder for every mama" }, { quote:"The fact that you worry about being a good mother means you already are one.", author:"Jodi Picoult" }, ];

 function DailyMotivation() {
  const idx = new Date().getDate() % MOTIVATIONS.length;
  const mot = MOTIVATIONS[idx];
  return (
  <div style={{ background:"#faf8f5", border:"1px solid #e8e2db", borderLeft:"3px solid #b5836a", borderRadius:6, padding:"18px 20px", marginBottom:16 }}>
  <div style={{ fontSize:10, fontWeight:500, letterSpacing:"0.14em", textTransform:"uppercase", color:"#8a8480", fontFamily:"'Inter',sans-serif", marginBottom:10 }}>
  Daily Note